ajay8005/Project-Portfolio/README.md

    - Bar charts showing how crashes vary by weekday, with severity comparisons.
 3. **Interactive Map**:
    - Visualize crash locations with customizable filters for counties and collision types.

+---

+## Project 3: Harry Potter Text Sentiment Analysis

+## 🔍 Overview

+The **[Harry Potter Text Analysis App](https://ajay-sharma.shinyapps.io/app2/)** allows interested folks to explore the Harry Potter series from a data-driven perspective.
+This interactive Shiny app allows users to analyze sentiment, compute TF-IDF scores, and explore word frequencies across chapters and books.
+Furthermore, it provides insights into the themes, emotions, and unique word patterns within the Harry Potter series.

+---

+## 🔧 Features

+### 1. TF-IDF Analysis
+- Calculate the importance of words in a chapter or book relative to the entire series using **TF-IDF (Term Frequency-Inverse Document Frequency)**.
+- **Customizable Options**:
+  - Analyze by **chapter** or **book**.
+  - Select the **number of top words** to display (e.g., Top 10, Top 50).
+  - Option to remove common stopwords (e.g., "the," "and") for cleaner analysis.
+- **Outputs**:
+  - Interactive bar charts for visualizing TF-IDF scores.
+  - Detailed tables listing the most relevant words along with their scores.

+### 2. Sentiment Analysis
+- Perform sentiment analysis on chapters or books using multiple sentiment lexicons.
+- **Supported Lexicons**:
+  - **Bing**: Classifies words as positive or negative.
+  - **NRC**: Maps words to emotions like joy, sadness, anger, and fear.
+  - **Afinn**: Assigns intensity scores (-5 to +5) to words based on sentiment.
+  - **Loughran**: Focused on financial text, categorizing words into positive, negative, uncertainty, and more.
+- **Outputs**:
+  - Interactive bar charts displaying sentiment scores for each chapter or book.
+  - Dynamic tables summarizing sentiment scores and classifications (positive, negative, or neutral).

+### 3. Customizable Inputs
+- Select any specific book or analyze all books collectively.
+- Filter tokens with or without stopwords.
+- Adjust the number of chapters displayed for sentiment and TF-IDF analysis.

+### 4. Mathematical Definitions
+- A dedicated **Definitions** tab explains the following:
+  - **TF (Term Frequency)**: Measures how frequently a term appears in a document.
+  - **IDF (Inverse Document Frequency)**: Quantifies how unique a term is across documents.
+  - **TF-IDF**: Combines TF and IDF to score a word's relevance.
+  - **Sentiment Scoring**: Describes how sentiment is calculated for each lexicon (e.g., Bing, NRC, Afinn).

+## 📂 Data Sources
+- **Harry Potter Text Data**: Preprocessed text from all seven Harry Potter books.
+- **Sentiment Lexicons**:
+  - **Bing, NRC, Afinn, Loughran** lexicons for sentiment analysis.

+---